jhlee-colab/xor-visualization/XOR_MLP.md

 </figure>

 > [!Important]
-> When you apply an activation function into perceptron,  \
+> If you apply an activation function into perceptron,  \
 > the output equation has nonlinearity.

 ### Perceptron with Activation Function